What is OVA?

 Costs and student grants

+The registration fee is around €250-€350 and covers classes as well as accommodation in university-provided dorms for both weeks.
 Depending on the financial situation in a given year, we offer grants for low-income students and those from Eastern European countries.
 Students can apply for financial support as part of the registration process.

-What you learn at the OVA
+What you learn at OVA

 Courses at the introductory level require little to no previous technical training and are designed to give students a concise yet solid foundation in the core concepts of each subfield.
 Advanced courses, on the other hand, are closely tied to the instructors’ own research interests and expose participants to current debates and developments across syntax, semantics, and phonology, representing diverse theoretical approaches and methodologies.